snnajieze/Tech_Writing/devops/how-to-setup-ci-cd-pipeline-on-shared-hosting-using-github-actions.md

 </IfModule>
 ```

+Use the rule above inside .htaccess file.
+It will direct trafic to the public folder of the Laravel application instead of listing the directory contents.
+The .htaccess file should be in the parent folder of the application.

 ---

-## Best Practices for CI/CD on Shared Hosting

-### ✅ Security
-- Never commit `.env`
-- Use SSH keys, not passwords
-- Restrict SSH ports

-### ✅ Deployment
-- Deploy only changed files
-- Backup before major changes
-- Exclude runtime directories

-### ✅ Stability
-- Avoid `composer install` on shared hosting
-- Build locally or in CI when possible
-- Monitor file permissions after deploy

----

 ## Key Takeaways

 - CI/CD is **not limited to cloud platforms**
 - Shared hosting can support CI/CD with proper setup
 - GitHub Actions + SSH + rsync is a powerful combo
 - Understanding hosting limitations is critical
+Shared hosting can absolutely support professional CI/CD workflows if you design them properly.

 ---

 ## Conclusion

-CI/CD pipelines are about **automation**, not infrastructure prestige.
+CI/CD pipelines are about **automation**, not infrastructure based.
 With the right approach, even shared hosting environments can benefit from modern DevOps workflows.

-If you're running Laravel on shared hosting, CI/CD is absolutely achievable — and worth it.
+If you're running Laravel on shared hosting, CI/CD is absolutely achievable and it saves time of having to constantly update your server's files after each changes.

 ---